csinva/csinva.github.io/_notes/stat/causal_inference.md

 - When using observational (non-experimental) data to make causal inferences, the key problem is *confounding*
   - *stratification* = *cross-tabulation* - only look at when confounding variables have same value
 - association is circumstantial evidence for causation
+- problem: never get to see gt
+- groundtruth: randomized control trial (RCT) - controls for any possible confounders

+## 2 general approaches

+1. matching - find patients that are similar and differ only in the treatment
+   1. only variables you don't match on could be considered causal
+2. regression
+   - requires *unconfoundedness* = *omitted variable bias*
+   - if there are no confounders, correlation is causation

-- examples
+## common examples

 - HIP trial of mammography - want to do whole treatment group v. whole control group
 - Snow on cholera - water
 - causes of poverty - Yul's model, changes with lots of things
-- problem: never get to see gt

-# basic causal inference
+# basic neyman-pearson causal inference

 - *confounding* - difference between groups other than the treatment which affects the response
 - [bradford hill criteria](https://en.wikipedia.org/wiki/Bradford_Hill_criteria) - some simple criteria for establishing causality (e.g. strength, consistency, specificity)